 Here are a few tips that can help you navigate safely with cookies:

-If you do not mind cookies and you are the only person using the computer, you can set long deadlines for storing your browsing history and personal access data.
+• If you do not mind cookies and you are the only person using the computer, you can set long expiration dates for storing your browsing history and personal access data.

-If you share your computer access, you can consider the browser setting to delete your individual browsing data each time you close your browser.
+• If you share access to your computer, you can consider the browser setting to delete individual browsing data each time you close your browser.
 This is a way to access sites that place cookies and delete any business information when you close the browsing session.

 Many of the applications for detection and prevention of spyware include the detection of attacks on sites.
 This prevents the browser from accessing websites that could exploit the vulnerabilities of the browser or download dangerous software.